upc-pre-202520-1asi0729-7327/catch-up-platform/docs/user-stories.md

 - Scenario: Returns one or more favorites
   - Given a request to list favorite sources filtered by `{newsApiKey}` is received
   - When the API finds one or more matching favorite resources
-  - Then the API responds with `200 OK` and returns a non-empty array of favorite source resources, with each resource including `id`, `newsApiKey`, `sourceId`, and `name`.
+  - Then the API responds with `200 OK` and returns a non-empty array of favorite source resources, with each resource including `id`, `newsApiKey`, and `sourceId`.
 - Scenario: Returns no favorites
   - Given a request to list favorite sources filtered by `{newsApiKey}` is received
   - When the API finds no matching resources